You just bought an espresso machine, and now all the cool coffee bros on various forums talk about so-called “naked” portafilters.

-In that case, then just use your regular portafilter (which comes with all machines), and experiment with the getting the extraction just right later.
+In that case, just use your regular portafilter (which comes with all machines), and experiment with getting the extraction process right later.

-Remember that you can take the lessons you learn from the naked portafilter, and transfer them to the regular one as well.
+Remember that you can take the lessons you learn from the naked portafilter and transfer them to the regular one.
 A shot from a regular portafilter won’t taste any worse, you just won’t get any feedback on potential issues.

 Splitting is more difficult

-Portafilters with two spouts are, of course also, a bit more suited for splitting a shot.
-So if you’re going to make two small cappuccini (and you don’t have have an espresso shot glass with a spout) then, by all means, go ahead and use a standard double-spout portafilter.
+Portafilters with two spouts are, of course, also a bit more suited for splitting a shot.
+So if you’re going to make two small cappuccini (and you don’t have an espresso shot glass with a spout), then, by all means, go ahead and use a standard double-spout portafilter.

 There are many reasons it makes sense to use a bottomless portafilter.
 There are educational benefits that will help you with puck prep and diagnosing.
 For a full rundown of all the reasons, click the link above and read the article.

 A bottomless portafilter isn’t better per se.
 However, it can be useful in many scenarios you might not have considered.
 Both spouted and non-spouted portafilters have their pros and cons.